Cannabis Rescheduling: What the New Federal Medical Order Means for Operators

 How can cannabis operators prepare for Schedule III now?

-Does cannabis reclassification change compliance or reporting requirements?
+Does this change compliance or reporting requirements?